Was My Family In Danger on Popular Idaho Trail? What Kind of Snake is This?

 What Kind Of Snake Is This On The Mogensen Trail In Twin Falls?

 When my wife said they saw a Rattlesnake on the trail, I was skeptical.
-She showed me the video below and I was certain it wasn't a Rattlesnake, and I assumed it was a bull snake since that's the only other type of large snake I know of around here.
+She showed me the video below and I was pretty certain it wasn't a rattlesnake, though rattlesnakes are a possibility in the area. and I assumed it was a bull snake since that's the only other type of large snake I know of around here.
 Maybe you know snakes better than we do?

 Is This A Bull Snake, A Gopher Snake, Or A Rattlesnake?

-A few weeks ago, Greg wrote about his encounter with a snake and you all seemed pretty sure his was a harmless one too.
-Maybe if you feel the need to get out of your house during this upcoming heatwave week, skip Mogensen Trail and do the easy and cool Perrine Coulee Falls trail:
+A few weeks ago, we wrote about an encounter with a snake and you all seemed pretty sure this was a harmless one too.
+Maybe if you feel the need to get out of your house during this upcoming heatwave week, skip Mogensen Trail and do the easy and cool Perrine Coulee Falls trail.